dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 <img alt="How to create and host a website on github pages" title="Create and host a website on github pages screenshot" itemprop="thumbnailUrl" src="/images/RGHD-channel-art.jpg">

 I have started teaching how to make websites for budding web designers.
 I have posted the playlist here.
 Take a look.
 I have started off with teaching **Hosting websites on Github**.
-The best thing about Github is that it hosts your website (only static) rightawayand for free.
+The best thing about Github is that it hosts your website (only static) right away and for free.
 This is the simplest way to learn web designing.

 <iframe itemscope="" itemprop="video" width="100%" height="330" src="https://www.youtube.com/embed/bwThn0rxv7M?list=PLm_Qt4aKpfKijgP0rDH7FSJOlS9IBGbT1" frameborder="0" allowfullscreen></iframe>